Should B2B SaaS optimize GEO for non-English languages?

 This optimization must be executed with an engine-specific and language-aware strategy.

-This strategy should focus on localizing authority and earned media rather than simple content translation.
+This strategy must focus on localizing authority and earned media.

 Detailed Explanation